tokzeedeveloper/tokzee-website-latest/STATIC_SITE_SETUP.md

 ## 📝 License

-© 2025 Better Friend.
+© 2025 Tokzee.
 All rights reserved.